RSSchermer/entitytled/README.md

 Note that this does not extend `EntityTable`, it just extends Slick's plain old `Table`.
-That's because the rows in this table do not represent entities, it exists so we can  describe our many-to-many relationship.
-There are 2 foreign keys, one for the star's ID and one for the movie's ID, and the `(movieID, StarID)` pair makes up the table's primary key.
+That's because the rows in this table do not represent entities, it exists only so we can describe our many-to-many relationship.
+There are 2 foreign keys, one for the star's ID and one for the movie's ID, and the `(movieID, starID)` pairing of these foreign keys makes up the table's primary key.

 Now for the `Movie` type: